Answers to Common

 Half of the management fee supports the asset management activities of the Office of Investments.
 The remainder supports the fundraising activities of Institutional Advancement in an effort to continue to grow the endowment.

-Guided by the Uniform Prudent Management of Institutional Funds Act, the Texas Tech University System's management perspective takes a long-term view of investment performance and allows an endowment to go below its gifted value.
-However, going below the gifted value is uncommon.
+Guided by the Uniform Prudent Management of Institutional Funds Act, the Texas Tech University System takes a long-term view of investment performance and allows an endowment to incur a loss or even go below the value of the original donor gift in a particular year.
+Over the long term, the value of the endowment is expected to grow.

 How often is the investment performance of the endowment reviewed?

-The Texas Tech University System Office of Investments provides regular reports on the performance of the Long-Term Investment Fund to the Board of Regents and the Texas Tech Foundation board of directors.
+The Texas Tech University System Office of Investments provides regular reports on the performance of the endowment’s investments to the Board of Regents and the Texas Tech Foundation board of directors.

 How can donors request current information about their endowment?